 Walk to Sacre Coeur and explore Montmartre

-One of the coolest neighborhoods lays on your fingertips.
-The large hill in Paris’s 18th arrondissement is well known for its artistic history, where artists like Picasso, Modigliani, Monet, Renoir and Van Gogh once had their studios.
-Stroll around the idyllic streets well known from the movie Amelie and imagine all the prominent painters walking the same streets, searching for inspiration back in the day.
+One of the coolest neighborhoods lays virtually on your fingertips.
+The large hill in Paris’s 18th arrondissement is well known for its artistic history, where artists like Picasso, Modigliani, Monet, Renoir and Van Gogh once housed their studios.
+Stroll around the idyllic streets well known from the French movie Amelie while soaking up the artistic atmosphere.
 Once you’re up there, enjoy a panoramic view of the city from the gardens below Sacre Coeur, a beautiful, all-white Roman Catholic church built in the 19th century.

 Have lunch locally

 Long walk calls for a long lunch break and while busy streets like Pigalle are lined with restaurants waiting for hungry tourists, the real gems are hidden in small narrow streets, courtyards, and squares.
 Locals hit the streets in search of steamed mussels and steak frite and you should too.
-Browse menus on the side of the sidewalk and don’t be scared to leave if nothing takes your fancy.
-When in doubt, visit Le Baratin, a charming little restaurant with a neighborhoud feel and exceptional wine list.
+Browse menus on the side of the sidewalk and take your time if nothing takes your fancy.
+When in doubt, visit Le Baratin, a charming little restaurant with a neighbourhood feel and exceptional wine list.

 Explore the Parisian Soho district